Skip to content

 • performing calculations on bands of multispectral raster data to derive new datasets, such as vegetation indices (map algebra operations)

-A variety of spatial analyses can be performed using the high-performance analysis API.
+A variety of spatial analyses can be performed using the analysis APIs.
 Analysis results can be visualized interactively in a scene view or a map view and updated in near real-time as parameters change.
 Except for the exploratory analysis tools, which operate exclusively on the visible contents of a scene view, the spatial analysis APIs operate directly on the underlying data, independent of the current view display.
 This produces more accurate and consistent analysis results.
 These data-driven analysis results can also be exported to a new dataset for later use or further analysis.

 Analysis accuracy and results persistence